Surveillance Evidence in Personal Injury Claims - Current Rules, Case Law & Tactics

 This webinar will cover the following:

-- Current practices and tactics adopted in injury litigation
+- Current practises and tactics adopted in injury litigation

 - A summary of the up-to-date Rules relating to admissibility and disclosure